dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 	<figcaption>Fig. 6: Priority on BLE advertising events along 24G activity</figcaption>
 </figure>

-Since we have applied the rule for prioritizing BLE advertising events and asserted the **24G EIP** (emulating a request from the 24G device) the **BLE PRIO** pin is asserted to indicate to the 24G device not to transmit since an advertsing BLE event is ongoing (the **BLE PRIO** signal will be asserted regardless if the **24G_EIP** is asserted or not).
-The **BLE PRIO** signal remaines asserted as long as the Radio events are ongoing and de-asserts as soon as the BLE device is done with the radio.
-The **BLE EIP** signal always asserts during a radio event regardless the rules appied and envelopes the entire BLE radio activity.
+Since we have applied the rule for prioritizing BLE advertising events and asserted the **24G EIP** (emulating a request from the 24G device) the **BLE PRIO** pin is asserted to indicate to the 24G device not to transmit since an advertising BLE event is ongoing (the **BLE PRIO** signal will be asserted regardless if the **24G_EIP** is asserted or not).
+The **BLE PRIO** signal remains asserted as long as the Radio events are ongoing and de-asserts as soon as the BLE device is done with the radio.
+The **BLE EIP** signal always asserts during a radio event regardless the rules applied and envelopes the entire BLE radio activity.
-As far as the debugging signals, **DEBUG A** is asserted when there is a request from the 24G device and de-asserted if the BLE radio is **NOT** overrulled.
+As far as the debugging signals, **DEBUG A** is asserted when there is a request from the 24G device and de-asserted if the BLE radio is **NOT** overruled.
 The **Events** trace is an indication of the current consumed from the device while advertising (the 3 bumps on the trace depict the TX/RX activity of the device while advertising). **DEBUG B** signal indicates that there is a request from an external 24G device in order to send data.

 2. ### Priority on 24G packets while advertising
 The current trace demonstrates the state of signals when there is no rule for prioritizing BLE advertising events.
-This means that either data packets are pioritized or no valid rule is applied for prioritizing BLE events.
+This means that either data packets are prioritised or no valid rule is applied for prioritizing BLE events.

 <figure>
 <img src="media/no_adv_priority_with24G_request.png" alt="No advertising priority along with 24G request">